Mortgage Calculator vs Amortization Schedule: Which One Do You Need?

 Which One Do You Need Right Now?

 Pick the calculator if you are still shopping, comparing offers, or stress-testing your budget.
 You want speed and the ability to flip variables.
-The home affordability calculator and a basic mortgage calculator are the right tools at this stage.
+The ScoutMyTool home affordability calculator and a basic mortgage calculator are the right tools at this stage.
 Spend ten minutes here before you ever talk to a lender.

 Frequently Asked Questions

-Is a mortgage calculator and an amortization calculator the same thing?
-Not quite, though the terms get used loosely.
+Q: Is a mortgage calculator and an amortization calculator the same thing?
+A: Not quite, though the terms get used loosely.
 A mortgage calculator typically returns the monthly payment as a single number.
 An amortization calculator returns the full month-by-month schedule.
 Many tools combine both β€” they give the payment first, then offer a "view schedule" button to expand the detail.

-Does an amortization schedule include taxes and insurance?
-The classic schedule shows only principal and interest, since those are the only parts the lender uses to retire the loan.
+Q: Does an amortization schedule include taxes and insurance?
+A: The classic schedule shows only principal and interest, since those are the only parts the lender uses to retire the loan.
 Property taxes and insurance are separate escrow items that change over time.
 Some tools let you layer escrow estimates on top, but the core schedule sticks to P&I.

-Why is so much of my early payment going to interest?
-Because interest is calculated on the outstanding balance each month, and your balance is highest at the start.
+Q: Why is so much of my early payment going to interest?
+A: Because interest is calculated on the outstanding balance each month, and your balance is highest at the start.
 The payment is fixed, so when interest is high, the slice left for principal is small.
 As the balance shrinks, the interest charge shrinks too, and more of each payment chips away at principal.

-Do I get an amortization schedule automatically when I get a loan?
-Most lenders provide one in the closing package or through their online portal.
+Q: Do I get an amortization schedule automatically when I get a loan?
+A: Most lenders provide one in the closing package or through their online portal.
 If you do not see it, ask.
 You are entitled to know exactly how the loan amortizes, and the schedule is typically the cleanest single document for that.

-What if my rate is variable, not fixed?
-Adjustable-rate mortgages have schedules too, but they reset whenever the rate adjusts.
+Q: What if my rate is variable, not fixed?
+A: Adjustable-rate mortgages have schedules too, but they reset whenever the rate adjusts.
 Each reset effectively produces a new schedule from that point forward.
 Calculators for ARMs usually show a projected schedule at the initial rate plus assumed adjustments at the caps.
 Treat those projections as scenarios, not guarantees.

 The Bottom Line